Azure/Industrial-IoT/README.md

         }

 * Here a short explanation of the effects which this configuration will have:
-  * This configuration will configure IoTEdge to start a container named `iot-edge-opc-publisher`.
+  * This configuration will configure IoT Edge to start a container named `iot-edge-opc-publisher`.
   * The hostname will be set to `publisher`.
   * OPC Publisher is called with the following command line options: `publisher --pf=./pn.json --di=60 --to --aa --si=0 --ms=0`.
     With those options OPC Publisher will read the nodes it should publish from the file `./pn.json`.
 The container's working directory is set to
     `/appdata`at startup (see `./Dockerfile` in the repository) and thus OPC Publisher will read the file `/appdata/pn.json` inside the container to get the configuration.
     Without the `--pf`option, OPC Publisher will try to read its default configuration file `./publishednodes.json`.
   * OPC Publisher will write diagnostic information each 60 seconds to the console (`--di=60`).
-  * The log file `publisher-publisher.log`(default name) will be written to `/appdata` and the `CertificateStores` directory will also be created in this directory.
+  * The log file `publisher-publisher.log` (default name) will be written to `/appdata` and the `CertificateStores` directory will also be created in this directory.
   * OPC Publisher will trust the OPC servers it connects to (`--aa`) will put its own public certificate into the `CertificateStores/trusted/certs`(`--to`) and will send if any value of the published configured nodes changes, immediately a message to IoTHub (`--si=0 ---ms=0`).
   * Port 62222 of the container will be exposed to the host system.
 This is the port on which OPC Publisher's integrated OPC UA server listens.
 So you can connect with an OPC UA client and call OPC UA methods to configure the nodes to (un)publish.
   * The `ExtraHosts` configuration enables the container's network stack to do hostname name resolution even without DNS.
 (Note: on Windows hosts this is essential to configure)
-    On my system with the hostname `opctestsvr`and the IPv4 address `192.168.178.26`i run a OPC UA server and my pn.json which i have put in `d:\iiotedge`has the following content:
+    On my system with the hostname `opctestsvr` and the IPv4 address `192.168.178.26`i run a OPC UA server and my pn.json which i have put in `d:\iiotedge` has the following content:
         [
           {
             "EndpointUrl": "opc.tcp://opctestsvr:51210/UA/SampleServer",